 Art is vital and not simply a pastime, but a great and noble project.
 Art is the stage where we explore and share our ideas about the world, and persuade others of our experience and vision of how it has been, is, and can be.
 Without art, we would have no place to go, no vision of the future, for our hopes and dreams would never be described in light, word, or sound that moves us to feel and act beyond the small ambition of ourselves.

-When you see a painting, hear music, or read words, smile for a moment, shed a tear, feel, think.
-But more, be more, and wait one moment more, and you will find far more below its surface, and within.
+When you see a painting or photograph, hear music, or read words, smile for a moment, shed a tear, feel, think.
+Wait one moment more and you will find far more below its surface, and within.

 Art matters because its experience moves us beyond ourselves and makes us more...